alex-gutev/generic-cl/README.md

     Returns the number of elements between the iterator's current position (inclusive) and the end of the iterator's subsequence.

-    This is implemented by advancing the iterator (by `ADVANCE`) till `ENDP` returns true, thus is a linear `O(n)`, in time, operation.
+    This is implemented by advancing the iterator (by [ADVANCE](#advance)) till [ENDP](#endp) returns true, thus is a linear `O(n)` time operation.

     More efficient specialized methods are provided for iterators to sequences for which the size is known.

 -   `T`

-    Returns the length of the generic sequence by creating an iterator to the sequence and calling the `ITERATOR` specialized method.
+    Returns the length of the generic sequence by creating an iterator to the sequence and calling the [ITERATOR](#iterator-struct) specialized method.
 Thus this is a linear `O(n)`, in time, operation unless a more efficient method, which is specialized on the sequence's iterator type, is implemented.

 #### Subsequences